 on the site where the former church started by Constantine.
-Hagia Sophia was completed in the remarkably short time of 5 years completed in 537 AD.
+Hagia Sophia was completed in 537 AD in the remarkably short time of 5 years.
 Justinian also contributed to the establishment of the Pentarchy in his Novella 131.
 In 692 AD, the Quinisext Council gave formal recognition to the Pentarchy and ranked the 5 great Patriarchates of Rome, Constantinople, Alexandria, Antioch, and Jerusalem.